Stephen-Gates/report-gallery/docs/reports.md

 LeanIX provides many different ways to view and filter data to answer key questions.

 ![Thumbnail images of different types of reports](assets/images/report-tiles.png) *Link to reports via thumbnail images.
-Image (c) 2020 Leanix from the [Reshape your IT with 24 key Enterprise Architecture Views](https://www.leanix.net/en/download/reshape-your-it-with-24-key-enterprise-architecture-viewpoints) poster.*
+Image (c) 2020 Leanix from the [Reshape your IT with 24 key Enterprise Architecture Views](https://www.leanix.net/en/download/reshape-your-it-with-24-key-enterprise-architecture-viewpoints) poster*

 Link to reports via list: